Recovery Check-In and Group Therapy for Alumni

 These types of emotional stresses can be triggers for a lapse.
 Feelings of stress and anxiety can trigger a desire to return to old habits.
 A significant part of addiction revolves around the reward sensations associated with many substances.
 During times of emotional upheaval, it may seem like returning to those substances may help you cope.

 Other things can act as triggers, reminding you of drug or alcohol use and sparking cravings that put you at risk for a lapse.
-These triggers could stem from a piece of music, an old photo or a familiar location.
-You might also interact with someone who is connected to your old life, and they might invite you to start using again with them.
+These triggers could stem from things like:

 Any of these can be part of the path to a lapse, but they are only part of the process.
 Once these emotional stresses or physical cravings have developed, you may start to think that returning to your old habits will make you feel better.
 This can lead you to put yourself in a situation where it is easier to succumb, such as going to a bar or spending time around drug-using acquaintances.